ahoi-attacks/ahoi-attacks.github.io/hugo/content/heckler/index.md

 ## Affected Hardware and Software

 All Intel TDX and AMD SEV-SNP processors are vulnerable to Heckler.
-There are for both of them.
 See our FAQs for more information.

 ## FAQ